To Me, Love Me

 The hindsight

-All of these lessons, they suddenly become the clichés.
-God what I wouldn’t give to go back, even just for a moment, to see their innocent smiles again, those truly are the only moments I’d choose to relive.
+All of these lessons, suddenly become the clichés.
+God what I wouldn’t give to go back, even just for a moment, to feel that heart flutter of them running out of school, those truly are the only moments I’d choose to relive.

-I think as mothers we pour everything into our children and our families, and we don’t always stop to see our own growth in it.
-The daydreaming teen, the terrified 20 year old first time mum, the one who felt she had everything to prove, the woman trying to rebuild, and me now, learning to slow down.
-Each one layered into who I am today.
+I think as mothers, I see how we pour everything into our children and our families, and we don’t always stop to see our own growth in it.
+Personally I’ve been the daydreaming teen, the terrified 20 year old first time mum, the working mum who felt she had everything to prove, the woman trying to rebuild after some of the curveballs thrown at me, and me now, I’m in this learning to slow down era.
+But each one of these is a different layer into who I am today.

-Things they'd all say to version me now...
-Be patient.
-Be confident; only you have walked this journey, and you're stronger than you give credit for.
-Try not to care what other people think, (I’m still working on that one- because I can't seem to help it!).
+I think I can be sure that each of these women, would all say to version I am now...
+Just be patient.
+Say I love you.
+Be confident; this has been your own unique journey and you're stronger than you give credit for.
+Try not to care what other people think, (I’m really working on this one- because I can't seem to help it!).
+And don’t worry about what the future holds, you’ve got the experience to handle it and these amazing people around you.

 Maybe this is why I take photos.
-Not just for other people, but because a part of me wants them to look back and feel something for the woman they were in that moment too.
+Not just for other people to enjoy looking at, but because a part of me wants them to look back and feel something for the woman they were in that moment too.

-If one day a future version of me reads this, and the house is quiet without the crashing of monster trucks in the living room, I hope she smiles, recognising I finally realised that their childhood was my motherhood.
+If one day a future version of me reads this, and the house is quiet without the crashing of monster trucks in the living room, I hope she smiles, recognising that I finally realised their childhood was my motherhood, and that it was equally important.

 Yes, it was all consuming, but it was never my whole identity, even though it shaped so much of who I became.